Menu

 Bremen – New York (22 July 1929)

-On 22 July 1929, the Bremen launched its first catapult flight to New York.
+On 22 July 1929, Bremen launched its first catapult flight to New York.
 Mail carried on the flight was stamped with a serial number, with a total of 10,997 pieces carried.
 A few covers are known without a serial number.

 Mail carried on-board originated from three sources — inland German sources, on-board seapost, and Danzig.

-Most mail carried on-board bears a red Norddeutscher Lloyd cachet, and a black first-flight cachet.
+Most mail carried on-board bears a red Norddeutscher Lloyd cachet and a black first-flight cachet.

 Norddeutscher Lloyd Bremen Cachet